Jeju uprising: Suppression of discussion

-Textbook inclusions
+Textbook inclusion

 Despite ongoing efforts, controversy over the representation of the Jeju Uprising in public memory and education has persisted.
 For many decades, the incident was absent or misrepresented in South Korean school textbooks.
 In 2017, media outlets noted that elementary school textbooks continued to distort the causes and background of the Jeju Uprising, and concerns were raised in 2022 that the incident might be removed altogether from the national curriculum under the Yoon Suk-yeol administration.
 The Ministry of Education's 2022 Revised Curriculum deleted specific "learning elements" referring to the uprising, prompting public backlash from civic groups, the Jeju Provincial Office of Education, and the Jeju 4.3 Bereaved Families Association.
 Critics argued that the curriculum's focus on "liberal democracy" risked justifying the historical division of the Korean Peninsula while omitting key anti-colonial and unification movements such as the Jeju Uprising.

 In response to public pressure, the National Education Commission revised the curriculum in late 2022 to include explicit reference to the uprising.
 As of 2023, the Jeju Provincial Office of Education reported that content related to the incident had been included in all seven middle school and all nine high school history textbooks approved by the Ministry of Education.
 Textbooks began to feature more comprehensive accounts, not only of the April 3, 1948 uprising itself, but also the March 1, 1947 police shooting that preceded it, the military's scorched-earth operations, and subsequent truth and reconciliation efforts.
 Nevertheless, discrepancies remained.
 Some publishers inaccurately described victims as "rebel forces" or used incorrect legal terminology, prompting calls for further revisions.
 Testimonies of sexual and gender-based violence, particularly against women, have received limited attention in public discourse and educational materials.
 The Jeju education authorities have continued to advocate for accurate, objective, and consistent representation of the Jeju 4.3 Incident in textbooks.